-As previously mentioned, Google Shopping is a feature that allows potential customers to search for products online and compare the prices of these products between various businesses who are selling them.
+As previously mentioned, Google Shopping is a feature that allows potential customers to search for products online and compare the prices of these products between various businesses that are selling them.

 You should be aware that Google Shopping is powered by two platforms: Google Merchant Centre and Adwords.
-The latter is the location of your product feed, which are the details of your products that are organised in a format that Google approves.
-Adwords, however, is where you control your shopping campaigns and allows you to set your budget, bids, insights and performance indicated optimisations.
+The former is the location of your product feed, which are the details of your products that are organised in a format that Google approves.
+Adwords, however, is where you control your shopping campaigns and allows you to set your budget, bids, insights and performance-indicated optimisations.

 Our top 7 tips will provide essential information on how to make the most of your Google Shopping feed!